CSHVienna/hyper_fair/README.md

 # hyperFA*IR: A Python library for generating, evaluating, and improving rankings under fairness constraints.

 This package is tied to the paper [**hyperFA*IR: A hypergeometric approach to fair rankings with finite candidate pool**](https://dl.acm.org/doi/10.1145/3715275.3732143), published in the Proceedings of the 2025 ACM Conference on Fairness, Accountability and Transparency (FAccT'25).
+This software is part of MAI-BIAS; a low-code toolkit for fairness analysis and mitigation, with an accompanying suite of coding tools.
+Our ecosystem operates in multidimensional and multi-attribute settings, and across multiple data modalities (like tabular data, images, text, graphs).
+Learn more [**here**](https://mammoth-eu.github.io/mammoth-commons/index.html).

 [![PyPI](https://img.shields.io/pypi/v/hyperfair)](https://pypi.org/project/hyperfair/)
 [![License](https://img.shields.io/github/license/CSHVienna/hyper_fair)](https://github.com/CSHVienna/hyper_fair/blob/main/LICENSE)